MikroElektronika/mikrosdk_click_v2/clicks/airquality8/README.md

     log_printf( &logger, "- - - - - - - - - - - - - -\r\n" );
     Delay_ms ( 100 );
 }
 ```

 ### Application Task

-> This is an example that demonstrates the use of the Air Quality 8 Click board™.
+> This is an example that demonstrates the use of the Air Quality 8 Click board&trade;.
 > In this example, the app performs the start of the measurement,
 > reads an array of the 15 mox resistances measurements ( RMOX ),
 > and calculates the air quality index ( AQI ), the app also, displays if an error occurs.
 > Results are being sent to the Usart Terminal where you can track their changes.

 ```c
 void application_task ( void )
 {
     static uint8_t status_data;